 Other features include audible warnings when the speed limit changes quickly or when there is a school zone up ahead.
-You will also be told off if you find your self driving the wrong way up a one way road!
-So you see, the sat nav can now tell you off just like a travelling spouse could!
+You will also be told off if you find your self driving the wrong way up a one-way road!
+So you see, the sat nav can now tell you off just like a traveling spouse could!

 These devices allow you to add a camera that will continually record or let you see what is behind you.